 One of the ways to explain what Kundalini is is to understand it as a manifestation of the expressive force of life itself, also called Shakti, which acts to manifest the entire universe and all forms of expression of existence.
 In this sense, the practice of Kundalini Yoga aims at the maximum development of human potential, which, when working on this energetic dynamic of consciousness, opens up space to access and manifest the Divine identity of the human being.

 Kundalini can be awakened by all forms of yoga, such as the pranayama techniques, asanas and mudras of Hatha Yogis; by the concentration, dissolution and training of the mind by the Raja Yogis; by devotion and self-surrender by Bhakta Yogis; by the analytical will of the Jnanis; by the Mantras of the Tantras; and by the grace of the Guru(Guru Kripa) through touch, sight or mere Sankalpa.
-However, it can take many years to increase it with practices that are not exclusively aimed at this.
-But the tradition by the name of Kundalini Yoga, which has been preserved and kept secret for more than 7,000 years, can be simple and quick to the point if practiced correctly.
+However, its ascent can take many years with practices that are not exclusively designed for this purpose.
+But the tradition called Kundalini Yoga, which has been preserved and kept secret for more than 7,000 years, can be simple and quick to the point if practiced correctly.

 A master of this tradition named Yogi Bhajan came to the West in the late 1960s with the aim of teaching Kundalini Yoga, defying the rule of teaching the science publicly.
 The ancient scripture said: "He who teaches this science openly will die in the next sun"; but Yogi Bhajan persisted in his purpose, imparting this knowledge to all who came to him.